-Crosby & Overton operates a fully permitted Part B RCRA Treatment Storage and Disposal Facility (TSDF) in Long Beach, California as well as a 10 day transfer station in Richmond, California.
+Crosby & Overton operates a fully permitted Part B RCRA Treatment Storage and Disposal Facility (TSDF) in Long Beach, California as well as a 10 day transfer station in Hayward, California.

 Crosby and Overton’s full-service capabilities include waste stream pre-qualification in our California State Certified laboratory and unloading and processing of RCRA, Non-RCRA and non-hazardous solids and liquids.
 As a waste water treatment facility, Crosby & Overton can process 24 hours a day.
 Treated water is discharged under permit to the local POTW.